AIMS-Project/timeseries_in_R/episodes/CleanDataCollectedFromTheField.md

 2. Interpolate missing data
 3. Change data from UTC to CT

 We will use the files Konza_GW.csv and Konza_SW.csv imported in the introduction to the timeseries lesson and the same R packages.
 Please remember, that we looked at a summary of the data and noticed some weird values.
+As a reminder we will need packages ggplot2, tidyr, readr, lubridate, zoo, and dplyr.

 :::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::: instructor